bioint/MetisFL/examples/quickstart-pytorch/README.md

 ## MetisFL Controller

-The Controller is responsible send training and evaluation tasks to the learners and for aggregating the model parameters.
+The Controller is responsible for send training and evaluation tasks to the learners and for aggregating the model parameters.
 The entrypoint for the Controller is `Controller` class found [here](https://github.com/NevronAI/metisfl/blob/127ad7147133d25188fc07018f2d031d6ad1b622/metisfl/controller/controller_instance.py#L10).
 The `Controller` class is initialized with the parameters of the Learners and the global training configuration.

 ```python
 controller_params = ServerParams(